timroster/digidevcon-iks/workshop/exercise-2/README.md

    kubectl rollout status deployment guestbook
    ```

-   The rollout might occur so quickly that the following messages might
+   The rollout might occur so quickly that you may only see `deployment "guestbook" successfully rolled out` for the output.
-   _not_ display:

    ```console
    $ kubectl rollout status deployment guestbook